haberdashPI/Weber.jl/docs/src/stimulus.md

 ## Loading a file

-Generating stimuli by loading a file is easy.
-You simply play the given file, like so.
+Using files as stimuli can be done by calling `play` on a file name, like so.

 ```julia
 addtrial(moment(play,"mysound_file.wav"))